martezr/packer-provisioner-puppet-bolt/README.md

 - ssh_authorized_key_file (string) - The SSH public key of the Bolt ssh_user.
 The default behavior is to generate and use a onetime key.
 If this key is generated, the corresponding private key is passed to bolt with the --private-key-file option.

 - user (string) - The bolt_user to use.
 Defaults to the user running packer.

+## License

+The provisioner is available as open source under the terms of the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).